So you want to buy a Steelcase chair but feel worn about buying one without testing it out first?

 You should also look at the material and color of the chair.
 Is it comfortable?
 Would you be able to wear shorts while sitting on it or do you think that it would irritate your skin?
 Would keeping this color clean be annoying?

-Getting to look at the chair in person allows you to visualize using it every day, so answering questions like these will be easier.
+Looking at the chair in person allows you to visualize using it daily, so answering questions like these will be easier.
 When you’re just basing all of your preferences off of a few digital pictures, you’re taking a bit of a risk.

 There are several places to try Steelcase chairs, especially if you live in the United States.
 If you can’t get your hands on a brand new chair to try, we have no reason to believe testing out a second-hand chair will impair your judgment.